Flywheel vs. Funnel: How (And Why) To Convert Your Marketing Funnel into a Flywheel

 Sure, it was pretty and all, but some of us in the audience were still confused about why this was better than the funnel.

-According to Halligan, a flywheel is very energy efficient–provided you remove the friction points that keep it from spinning.
+A flywheel has the ability to store kinetic energy and generate momentum.
+It’s also very energy efficient–provided you remove the friction points that keep it from spinning.
 Once the friction points are removed, and the proper amount of force is used in each stage, a flywheel will spin for a very long time before it needs to be tweaked or given another spin.

 In other words, instead of your customers coming out of the funnel never to be seen again, you can use their momentum as promoters to help attract and captivate the next round of customers and so on and so forth.
 Ideally, it’s a perpetually never-ending cycle of customer satisfaction and word-of-mouth working in your favor to keep that flywheel spinning.

 Once you recognize the true value of your customers, you can switch up your marketing efforts to include more customer advocacy, referral programs, and other methods to get customers working for you, which, in addition to being more effective, is a lot cheaper than attracting totally new traffic who may know little to nothing about your product or service.